 In contrast to innate immunity, acquired immunity is specific for that particular antigen.
 As mentioned earlier, it is acquired after birth.
 It comprises of antibodies and specialized cells namely B-Cells and T-Cells that circulates in the body fluid and are involved in the acquired immunity are as follows:

-- B – Lymphocytes – These cells are able to produce antibodies against a particular pathogen and destroy them.
-IgG, IgA, IgM, IgE, and IgD are the different types of antibodies and are also known as immunoglobulins which are secreted by B cells.
+B – Lymphocytes – These cells are able to produce antibodies against a particular pathogen and destroy them.
+IgG, IgA, IgM, IgE, and IgD are the different types of antibodies and are also known as immunoglobulin which is secreted by B cells.

 Acquired immunity is categorized into two types based on how they are obtained.

-- Passive immunity– It is naturally induced immunity that is transferred from maternal antibodies into the fetus through the placenta.
-Passive immunity is also called as ready-made antibodies.
+Passive immunity– It is naturally induced immunity that is transferred from maternal antibodies into the fetus through the placenta.
+Passive immunity is also called as the ready-made antibodies.
 Example: Antiserum.

 Vaccination works on the principle of acquired active immunity.
 Vaccination is the administration of a vaccine (weak or killed antigen) to improve the individual’s immunity against the particular antigen.
 Vaccines are prepared from inactivated antigens or antigenic protein of pathogen which are used to generate B-cells, T – cells and memory response against a particular antigen.